Feds: Barrier to gorilla exhibit entered by boy ineffective

-CINCINNATI (AP) — Federal inspectors concluded that the Cincinnati Zoo's barrier to keep the public and gorillas separate wasn't in compliance with standards for housing primates when a 3-year-old boy slipped into their exhibit, resulting in the shooting death of an endangered gorilla named Harambe.
+CINCINNATI (AP) — A barrier separating Cincinnati Zoo visitors from a gorilla exhibit wasn't in compliance with standards when a 3-year-old boy slipped inside, resulting in the shooting death of an endangered gorilla named Harambe, federal inspectors concluded.

-The U.S. Agriculture Department inspection report, obtained Thursday by The Associated Press, also stated that the zoo's dangerous-animal response team properly followed procedures after visitors called 911 on May 28 to report a child in the gorilla enclosure.
+A U.S. Department of Agriculture inspection report, obtained Thursday by The Associated Press, also stated the zoo's dangerous-animal response team properly followed procedures after visitors called 911 on May 28 to report a child in the gorilla enclosure.
 A team member concluded the child was in "life-threatening danger."

 The death of the 17-year-old male western lowland gorilla led to mourning around the globe and a storm of criticism and unending social media attention.

 The zoo quickly made the barrier taller and added nylon mesh and surveillance cameras.
-The zoo said there had been no previous problems in the Gorilla World exhibit's 38-year history and its barriers were always found compliant in earlier federal inspections, including in April.
+It said there had been no previous problems in the Gorilla World exhibit's 38-year history and its barriers were always found compliant in earlier federal inspections, including in April.

 The federal investigation is continuing and could lead to fines or other disciplinary action.